erwan-lemonnier/klue-microservice-deploy/README.md

 Beanstalk's way of receiving the docker configuration for an image relies on a S3 bucket to pass the configuration.

-In the amazon aws console, create a S3 bucket named 'klue-config'.
-In it, create an empty directory called 'docker'.
+In the amazon aws console, create a S3 bucket with a name of your choice
+<MY_BUCKET_NAME>.
+In this bucket, create an empty directory called 'docker'.

 ### Docker registry credentials